ffcmalka/Project-1---T-Rex-Runner/README.md

 #### How I plan to overcome challeneges
 I plan to overcome these challeneges by building a schedule for myself for the next week or completing most of what I need throughout the weekend, so it's not as much of a burden next week.
 For the animation and jumping function, I plan on doing some reasearch to learn, but thereafter it would be idle to finish throughout the weekend, so that I can debug throughout the week.

-### MVP
-- The animation
-- CSS and timed intervals?
-- Allo the Dino
-- Making everything look nice
--